 Customizing Your Echo Experience

-You can customize your Echo by opening the Alexa app and navigating to the main menu, selecting Settings, and then scrolling down to the “Account” section.
-There you’ll find options for a variety of things like Music (where you can, for example, link your Echo to your Pandora account), “Flash Briefing” (where you can change the source for your daily news briefings), “Sports Update” (where you can change which team you follow in the MLB, NBA, and NFL), and other settings like the route for your traffic updates, your calendar, and where you can link connected home products.
+You can customize settings on your Echo by opening the Alexa app and navigating to the main menu, selecting “Settings”, and then scrolling down to the “Accounts” section.
+There you’ll find options for a variety of things like music (where you can link your Echo to your Spotify or Pandora account), “Flash Briefing” (where you can change the source for your daily news briefings), “Sports Update” (where you can change which team you follow in the MLB, NBA, and NFL), and other settings, like the route for your traffic updates and linking your calendar.